pingleware/pingleware-contracts/README.md

 # PINGLEWARE Smart Contracts for Solidity
-The following is a collection od smart contracts for solidity that will help accelerate blockchain development and deployment.
+The following is a collection of smart contracts for solidity that will help accelerate blockchain development and deployment.

 # Installation